Student Charter

 When can a student call upon an Occupational Health Officer of the Occupational Health & Safety and Environmental Service (AMD)?

-If you have a chronic illness or develop health complaints during your studies which are caused (or are partly caused) by your studies or have an impact on them.
-In these cases, please contact your student advisor.
+If you have a chronic illness or develop health issues during your studies, which are caused fully or partly by your studies or have an impact on them, get in touch with your student advisor.
 Together, you will examine whether a referral to the Occupational Health Officer of the Occupational Health & Safety and Environmental Service (AMD) is required.

 What facilities does Radboud University offer for the purposes of preventing complaints affecting one's arm, neck or shoulder?